VirtusLab/scala-cli/website/docs/cookbooks/scala-versions.md

 You can also pin the version of the language within a `.scala` file with `using` directives.

 :::info
-The `using` directives syntax is still experimental, and may change in future versions of `scala-cli`.
+The `using` directives syntax is still experimental, and may change in future versions of Scala CLI.
 :::

 Here’s an example of a source code file named `version.scala` that contains a `using` directive: